levelupify/react-form-elements/README.md

 } from 'react-form-elements';
 ```

-Then, use them in the `render` method:
+Then, use them in the `render` method of your components:

 ```html
 <Formsy.Form ...>